About Schools Together | About ISSP | Endorsements | Bursaries | Schools Together Group | Community Action

 - to highlight the projects and partnerships which currently exist between independent schools and maintained schools or community groups

-- to provide a selection of case studies and best practice guides which add more detail about specific types of existing projects and partnerships so that others interested in setting up similar activities have the support they need
+- to provide a selection of case studies and best practice guides which add more detail about specific types of existing projects and partnerships to inspire others interested in setting up similar activities

 If your school would like to add details of your partnerships to Schools Together, please register.